Scottish Wildfire Forum issue warning of increased wildfire risk

 “Human behaviour can significantly lower the chance of a wildfire starting so it’s crucial people act safely and responsibly in rural environments and follow the countryside code.”

-For further advice and information about wildfires and what we can all do to prevent them visit our website
+For further advice and information about wildfires and how to prevent them visit

 The SFRS website has a link to the